-The third hearing in the trial of Dr. Şebnem Korur Fincancı (the President of the Human Rights Foundation of Turkey - HRFT) and two journalists on charges of aiding terrorism was held today (March 21, 2017) at the 13th Çağlayan Heavy Penal Court in Istanbul.
+The third hearing in the trial of Dr. Şebnem Korur Fincancı (the President of the Human Rights Foundation of Turkey - HRFT) and two journalists on charges of aiding terrorism was held on March 21, 2017 at the 13th Çağlayan Heavy Penal Court in Istanbul.
 Along with Dr. Fincancı, the journalists Erol Önderoğlu (Reporters without Borders Turkey Representative) and Ahmet Nesin (a journalist/writer) were arrested on June 20, 2016 for defending freedom of the press.
 They were released ten days later.

 The hearing was observed by representatives of several human rights organizations from throughout the world, including International Physicians for the Prevention of Nuclear War, the International Federation for Human Rights, and Amnesty International Germany.
 IFHHRO issued a statement earlier today in support of the three (full text below).
 Unfortunately, the court postponed the hearing to June 8, 2017 on the grounds of missing documentation.

 Another member of the Human Rights Foundation of Turkey, Dr. Serdar Küni (HRFT Cizre representative) has been imprisoned since October 19, 2017.
 The first hearing of his case was held last week, on March 13th, at the 2nd Heavy Penal Court in the city of Şırnak in southeast Turkey.
 Again, at that hearing, representatives of a number of health and human rights organizations were present, including the Turkish Medical Association, the Human Rights Association, the Bar and Lawyers Association, the World Medical Association, the Norwegian Medical Association, Physicians for Human Rights (PHR), Amnesty International Germany, and International Physicians for the Prevention of Nuclear War.